 Customers want to find answers, not search for them.
 As professional communicators, it's our job to utilize effective search engine optimization (SEO) techniques designed to help ensure prospects and customers can find the right answers quickly.
 Optimizing content for findability is a necessity regardless of whether your content is publicly available and indexed by Google, or protected behind a customers-only documentation portal.

-Join Scott Abel, The Content Wrangler, and his co-host, Val Swisher, Founder, and CEO of Content Rules, for a free, one-hour web discussion with DITA Specialist Keith Schengili-Roberts of IXIASOFT, and dynamic content delivery guru Joe Gelb, President of Zoomin Software.
+Join Val Swisher, Founder, and CEO of Content Rules and co-host for the Scott and Val Show, for this free, one-hour web discussion with DITA Specialist Keith Schengili-Roberts of IXIASOFT, and dynamic content delivery guru Joe Gelb, President of Zoomin Software.
 The presenters will discuss content optimization and share practical strategies for enriching technical product content and improving findability, while enhancing the customer experience.

 Special Focus on DITA